redawl/redawl.github.io/content/hardware-hacking/frontier-ont.md

 draft = true
 +++

-The target for this project is a Frontier Optical Network Terminal, Model FOG421.
+The target for this project was a Frontier Optical Network Terminal, Model FOG421.
 The initial goal was to dump the firmware and obtain a root shell, but I ended up going much farther.

 ### 1. Hardware analysis

 ![](https://raw.githubusercontent.com/redawl/firmware-dumps/main/frontier-FOG421/images/inside.jpg)

-The most interesting I see when I looked inside was some kind of header with 5 pins in the bottom right.
-This is unusual, since I am used to seeing 4 pin headers on modems in the past.
+The most interesting thing I saw when I looked inside was some kind of header with 5 pins in the bottom right.
+This was unusual, since I am used to seeing 4 pin headers on modems in the past.

 With a little dinking around, I was able to determine that the middle pin was ground, so I hooked up my Logic analyzer to the pins, making sure to connect the ground pins correctly.
 I then powered on the ONT.

 [[ Image here ]]

-I see lots of activity on pin 1, which means it's is probably the TX pin, if we are dealing with UART.
+I saw lots of activity on pin 1, which means it's probably the TX pin, if we are dealing with UART.
 I added an Async Serial analyzer to pin1, setting the baud rate to 115200, which in my experience it the most common rate, so it's a good first guess.
-Leaving everything else as default, I applied the analyzer, and we see U-Boot!
+Leaving everything else as default, I applied the analyzer, and we see U-Boot output!

 ### 2. Exploring the shell